 What is payroll tax?

 The payroll tax credit is a discount on the payroll tax you pay for work or benefits.
-The payroll tax credit consists of two parts: the employment tax credit and the general tax credit.
-The employment tax credit is for employees over 18 years old, and the general tax credit is for everyone.
-For the payroll tax credit, it does not matter whether you have a fiscal partner or not: the payroll tax credit is personal.
-Find out more about tax credits and how they can help you pay less tax.
+Payroll tax credit consists of two parts: the employment tax credit and the general tax credit.
+The employment tax credit is for those working over the age of 18, and the general tax credit is for everyone.
+For payroll tax credit, it does not matter whether you have a tax partner or not: payroll tax credit is personal.
+Find out more about tax credits and how you can pay less tax with them.

 How much payroll tax credit do I receive?

-The amount of payroll tax credit you receive depends on the amount of your salary or social benefits.
-In 2024, the maximum employment tax credit you can receive is: € 5,532.
-If you earn more than € 39,957 gross per year, the employment tax credit gradually decreases.
+The amount of payroll tax credit you receive depends on the level of your salary or social benefits.
+In 2026, the maximum employment tax credit you can receive is: € 5,685.
+If you earn more than € 45,592 gross per year, the employment tax credit gradually decreases.

 You can apply for payroll tax credit through your employer or benefits agency.
-Often, an employer will provide you with a form - the payroll tax declaration - when you start employment; on this, you can indicate whether your employer should apply the payroll tax credit.
-If you allow your employer to do this, you will automatically receive more salary or a higher benefit payment.
-If you do not have your employer apply the payroll tax credit directly, you can reclaim the amount you overpay in income tax in your annual income tax return.
+Often, an employer will provide you with a form - the payroll tax declaration - when you start employment; on this form, you can indicate whether your employer should apply the payroll tax credit.
+If you allow your employer to do this, you will automatically receive a higher salary or social benefits.
+If you do not have your employer apply the payroll tax credit directly, you can reclaim the excess income tax paid during your annual income tax return.

 Payroll tax credit on or off with multiple jobs

 Do you have multiple employers or a benefits agency?
-Be aware that you can only apply payroll tax credit with one employer or benefits agency.
-It might not be something you immediately consider after negotiating your salary for an (additional) job, but this is important because otherwise you may receive too much employment tax credit.
+Then be aware that you can only apply payroll tax credit with one employer or benefits agency.
+It might not be something you immediately consider after negotiating your salary for an (additional) job, but this is important because otherwise, you will receive too much employment tax credit.

-Enable or disable your payroll tax credit for multiple jobs: let the highest-paying employer or benefits agency apply the payroll tax credit.
+Turn your payroll tax credit on or off with multiple jobs: let the highest-paying employer or benefits agency apply the payroll tax credit.
 This way, you keep more each month!